gavdraper/gavdraper.github.io/_posts/2018-05-20-SQL-Server-Error-Handling.md

 {% endhighlight %}

 ### XACT_ABORT/XACT_STATE  ###
-If you set XACT_ABORT to on then things behave slightly differently, normally non fatal errors will fail the statement but with it on the whole batch will fail and the transaction will be changed to a state where it can't be committed.
+If you set XACT_ABORT to on then things behave slightly differently, normally non fatal errors will fail the statement but if you turn this on the whole batch will fail and the transaction will be changed to a state where it can't be committed.
 In this case you'll have a transaction count of greater than one but if you call commit on it then it will fail...

 {% highlight sql %}
 SET XACT_ABORT OFF